 Your wedding photographer might be one of the most important decisions for your wedding day– once the cake is eaten, the dance floor has been cleared, and the flowers have died (get your flowers pressed folks!), all you will have from your special day are the memories and your wedding photos.
 That’s why choosing your wedding photographer is a big choice.
 Here are some questions that I (a wedding photographer) recommend asking at your initial meetings with potential photographers.
-If you have any additional questions for me, a Dallas wedding photographer– don’t hesitate to reach out!
+If you have any additional questions for me, a Colorado wedding photographer– don’t hesitate to reach out!

 Probably an obvious question, but the one to start with!